clinicalml/dgc_predict/README.txt

 ** WHERE TO START **

-In R, change you working directory to this one, then run:
+*In R, change you working directory to this one, then run:
 >> source('R/src/init.R')

+*The following warnings are normal:
+1: replacing previous import ‘igraph::union’ by ‘GSEABase::union’ when loading ‘HTSanalyzeR’
+2: In ComputeAUC(est, labels) : Taking absolute value before computing AUC

-Note that if you don't want to run all unit tests, do:
+*Note that if you don't want to run all unit tests, do:
 >> testAll = FALSE
 >> source('R/src/init.R')

-Then in R/scripts, see:
+*Then in R/scripts, see:
 example_complete_tensor_and_cv.R
 define_data_tensors.R for the code that compiles the Characteristic Direction drug signatures and subsets into the four tensors referred to in the paper. regenerate_all_figures_from_paper.R.
 This reruns some of the computations, but some has been precomputed to save time.